Back when I was living in Xela, Guatemala…

 Sees the non-white Latinos as pests

-Granted, to be fair, not every Argentine is like that.
+Joking aside, to be fair, not every Argentine is like that.

 Though, on the other hand, I’ve never heard a single non-white person enjoy their time in Argentina.

-They’ve all had nasty shit to say about how racist the locals were to them.
+Among the various non-white people I know who have been to Argentina, they’ve all had nasty shit to say about how racist the locals were to them.

 But, as I said, it’s been a stereotype I’ve heard for as long as I have had exposure to Latin America.